Desmond Leslie: Electronic music career

 During the late 1950s, he began nurturing his interest in contemporary music.
 In his small home studio, he experimented with the sounds of musique concrète.
-In January 1960, Leslie pressed a single acetate called Music of the Future.
+In January 1960, Leslie pressed a single acetate called Music of the Future (also known as Music Concrete [sic], because of the prominent text on the front of the sleeve, with the actual title appearing only on the back along with the track listings).
+The album includes music composed for Barry Shawzin’s short film The Day the Sky Fell In (1959).

 All Leslie recordings were later licensed to Joseph Weinburger, and Leslie's recordings were pressed onto a short series of 78rpm library discs, occasionally being put to use in science and mystery based programing, such as early Doctor Who episodes.
 He used a great number of tape sources to create his pieces; some sources he mentions in his liner notes are motor horns, humming tops and bells.

 In 2005, Jonny Trunk's British record label, Trunk Records, re-released Desmond's 1960 acetate, never before released commercially.
 The sounds on this release were mastered from the original acetate.
 The recordings are believed to have been made between 1955 and 1959, and included are Desmond's original sleevenotes, containing information pertaining to each selection.

 Marriages and children

 His first wife was Agnes Elizabeth Bernauer (Agnes Bernelle) on 18 August 1945.
-That marriage ended in divorce.
+That marriage ended in divorce in 1969.
 The couple had two sons and one daughter: